 We own quite a lot of tools but these are the ones we couldn’t live without.
 If you’ve caught the DIY bug or just want some tools for around the house, I think this selection will keep you pretty well equipped to handle most projects and issues that come up around the house.

-- Standard (spirit) level – Never hang a shelf or picture frame crooked again!
+Never hang a shelf or picture frame crooked again!
 Almost every project will require you to check for level.
 A standard level has a little bubble that aligns to let you know when it’s straight – whether vertical or horizontal.
-I like the 2 foot box beam levels but a small 12 or 6 inch level can be handy too!
+I like the 2-foot box beam levels but a small 12 or 6-inch level can be handy too!

-- Miter box – If you plan on installing new trim or baseboards in your home then this is an absolute essential.
-Instead of shelling out a couple hundred dollars on power tools, this $10 miter box will give you perfect 45 degree angles every time.
+If you plan on installing new trim or baseboards in your home then this is an absolute essential.
+Instead of shelling out a couple hundred dollars on power tools, this $10 miter box will give you perfect 45-degree angles every time.
 This was one of the first purchases and all of the trim and baseboards that we replaced were perfectly cut with it!

-- Utility knife – for general cutting and scoring of things.
+It’s great to have a utility knife on hand for general cutting and scoring of things.
 It’s just good to have!